pvsone/temporal-money-transfer-go/README.md

 #### Test the Namespace Config using the Temporal CLI

-Install the Temporal CLI is you have not previously done so.
+Install the Temporal CLI if you have not previously done so.
 See [Temporal CLI](https://docs.temporal.io/cli/#installation) for instructions.

 Set the following environment variables for use by the Temporal CLI
 ```bash